InterSTEMDev/interstem.us/_posts/january2021blogs/2021-01-22-the-half-baked-adolescent-brain.md

 ---
 layout: post
-title:  "COVID-19: A detailed vaccine timeline"
+title:  "The half-baked adolescent brain"
 date:   2021-01-22 00:00:00
 author: "Joan Joe"
 image: ../../2021/january/adolescentBrainCover.png
-description: For a long time, doctors, parents and teachers have had preconceived concepts of why adolescents behave so carelessly and emotionally.
-It was once thought that teenagers were impulsive and troublesome because raging hormones led them to despise authority.
-But brain imaging developments, which gathered momentum in the 2000s, tell a much more complex story.
+description: It was once thought that teenagers were impulsive and troublesome because raging hormones led them to despise authority, but brain imaging developments, which gathered momentum in the 2000s, tell a much more complex story.
 The teenage brain, it turns out, is nowhere near completely baked.
 time: 5 min
 ---
-<h2 style="font-family: Ergonomique Bold">COVID-19: A detailed vaccine timeline</h2>
+<h2 style="font-family: Ergonomique Bold">The half-baked adolescent brain</h2>
 Joan Joe.
 01/22/2021
 <hr>